 And remember, a champion team usually beats a team of champions!

 Sometimes councils feel they are too small to field a competitive team.
-However sometimes this is an advantage because you may well have a highly functioning, close-knit team already!
-You could also enter a composite team - made up of members of your own council plus another council - and/or you can apply for a rural subsidy to help with expenses.
+However, this can also be an advantage because you may already have a highly functioning, close-knit team!
+You could also consider entering a composite team - made up of members of your own council plus one or more other councils.
+In 2018, a composite team from Tasmania won the Regional Event and went on to compete in the National Final.

-The best performing team in each region go on to compete in the Australasian final which will be held in conjunction with the Local Government Professionals Australia National Congress in Canberra in August.
-The winner of the Australasian final will be announced at the National Congress Gala Awards dinner.
+The best performing team in each region go on to compete in the Australasian Final which will be held in conjunction with the Local Government Professionals Australia National Congress in 2021.
+The winner will be announced at the National Congress Gala Dinner & Awards night.

 Some simple steps to get you started.